allegroai/clearml-docs/docs/webapp/applications/apps_model_deployment.md

 ---
-title: Model Deployment
+title: vLLM Model Deployment
 ---

 :::important Enterprise Feature
 The Model Deployment App is available under the ClearML Enterprise plan.
 :::

-The Model Deployment application enables users to quickly deploy LLM models as networking services over a secure endpoint.
+The vLLM Model Deployment application enables users to quickly deploy LLM models as networking services over a secure endpoint.
 This application supports various model configurations and customizations to optimize performance and resource usage.
-The Model Deployment application serves your model on a machine of your choice.
+The vLLM Model Deployment application serves your model on a machine of your choice.
 Once an app instance is running, it serves your model through a secure, publicly accessible network endpoint.
 The app monitors endpoint activity and shuts down if the model remains inactive for a specified maximum idle time.

 :::info AI Application Gateway
-The Model Deployment app makes use of the ClearML Traffic Router which implements a secure, authenticated network endpoint for the model.
+The vLLM Model Deployment app makes use of the ClearML Traffic Router which implements a secure, authenticated network endpoint for the model.

 If the ClearML AI application Gateway is not available, the model endpoint might not be accessible.
 :::

-Once you start a Model Deployment instance, you can view the following information in its dashboard:
+Once you start a vLLM Model Deployment instance, you can view the following information in its dashboard:
 * Status indicator
   * <img src="/docs/latest/icons/ico-model-active.svg" alt="Active instance" className="icon size-md space-sm" /> - App instance is running and is actively in use
   * <img src="/docs/latest/icons/ico-model-loading.svg" alt="Loading instance" className="icon size-md space-sm" /> - App instance is setting up